mykalseceng/burpsuite-ai-pal-ext/README.md

 ### Multi-Provider LLM Support

-AI Pal supports three major LLM providers:
+AI Pal supports two LLM providers:

-- **OpenAI** - GPT-4o, GPT-4o Mini, and newer models
-- **Google Gemini** - Gemini Flash and Pro models
+- **Ollama** - Run models locally with complete privacy (Llama, Mistral, CodeLlama, and more)
-- **Anthropic Claude** - Claude Opus, Sonnet, and Haiku models
+- **AWS Bedrock** - Enterprise-grade access to Claude, Llama, and other foundation models

 Switch between providers seamlessly in the Settings tab with model selection for each provider.